-Being diagnosed with cancer can be difficult to process.
-As an Oncology Nurse Navigator, I am here to help ease the transition into and through your cancer care.
-I serve as a resource for patients and help reduce barriers to care by connecting the patient to local and national resources.
-The barriers may include financial issues, transportation problems, communication, psychosocial challenges, and nutrition.
+As the Lung, Head and Neck Cancer Nurse Navigator, I am here to help ease the transition into and through your cancer journey.
+I serve as a resource for patients and help reduce barriers to care, therefore allowing you to focus on your health and treatment.
+The barriers may include financial issues, transportation, communication, psychosocial challenges, and nutrition.
+My goal is to always treat the whole person, not just the cancer.
 Caring for oncology patients is my passion and I am honored to assist you as your Oncology Nurse Navigator.

 I graduated from Lincoln Trail College with an Associate’s degree of Science in Nursing, and later completed my Bachelor’s degree of Science in Nursing.
 I began my nursing career in 2003 at Deaconess Hospital on the Oncology/Pulmonary floor.
 I then transitioned to the outpatient side of Oncology and became the Lead Infusion Nurse for Deaconess Clinic for 14 years.
 In 2018, I accepted my current role as an Oncology Nurse Navigator.
 Though my emphasis is on lung, head and neck cancers, I can assist any patient that may have needs.